Chatino Interpreters and Translators: A Quick Guide

 This language disparity restricts Chatino speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Chatino speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.

-At Maya Bridge, we offer language services for Chatino and all of its variants to provide your organization with comprehensive linguistic support.
-Since 2021, we have provided Chatino to English interpretation to countless government agencies, healthcare organizations, and courts.
-As a small, niche interpretation agency specializing in Indigenous languages, we are uniquely equipped to offer on-demand Chatino interpretation, 24 hours a day.
+We offer language services for Chatino and all of its variants.
+Our Chatino-to-English interpretation services are trusted by government agencies, healthcare providers, and courts across the country.
+As a small, niche agency specializing in Indigenous languages, we are uniquely equipped to deliver on-demand Chatino interpretation, 24 hours a day.

 We offer: